 - Attention Deficit...
 Ooh, Shiny!: The Indoraptor will stop whatever he is doing to focus on someone who is being targeted by a laser sight.
 Claire and Owen take advantage of this during the climax to lure him into a trap.
-It fails, but Blue manages to finish the job.
+It initially fails, but Blue manages to finish the job.

-- Character Tic: Similiar to one of his spiritual predecessors, the Indoraptor has a habit of tapping his sickle claw on the ground to facilitate his echolocation.
+- Character Tic: Similar to one of his spiritual predecessors, the Indoraptor has a habit of tapping his sickle claw on the ground to facilitate his echolocation.
 In absolute darkness, this claw-tapping is the only way of figuring out his location.